MichaIng/DietPi-Docs/docs/software/remote_desktop.md

 The functionality consists of two parts:

-- The [server side](https://virtualhere.com/content/usb-servers): This software part is installed witin this DietPi software package.
+- The [server side](https://virtualhere.com/content/usb-servers): This software part is installed within this DietPi software package.
 It serves your USB device over the network
 - The [client side](https://virtualhere.com/usb_client_software): This software part needs to be installed on every client who wants to access the USB devices

 Download the client for your PC from: